 Free camping is available in several locations on public lands around Nederland.
 However, the area is really popular so sites fill quickly.

 Plus many of Colorado’s dispersed free campsites have been closed in 2022 due to ecological damage caused by abuse.
-This means there are fewer free dispersed Forest Service campsites in Colorado overall.
+This means there are overall fewer free dispersed Forest Service campsites in Colorado.

 Based on our experience, iOverlander is the best free app for finding free campsites with personal reviews in any part of Colorado including Nederland.